New Milford Man Charged With Stabbing, Pouring Bleach On Pesky Raccoons

-A New Milford man pestered by raccoons literally took matters into his own hands – and was arrested for stabbing and pouring bleach on two of them.
+A New Milford man who said he was pestered by raccoons literally took matters into his own hands – and was arrested for stabbing and pouring bleach on two of them.

 Patrick Biondo, 54, brought officers responding to a cruelty report to a cage on his Canterbury Lane deck where they found the raccoons “in poor health, with stab wounds and burns,” Detective Lt.
 Kevin Van Saders said Wednesday.